 As an effort to provide training available at any time and at any location with web access the Board contracted to develop five online training videos for treasurers.
 The modules allow viewers to move at their own pace through the topics covered and incorporate quizzes during the training to make the modules more interactive.
 The Board also maintains videos on specific topics related to using Campaign Finance Reporter.
 The videos are available on the Board's website.
-Based on favorable client feedback both of these training tools will be used extensively in the future.

-Additionally Board staff participated in numerous panels, presented at many continuing legal education courses, and spoke to interested groups of the public on the requirements of Chapter 10A.
+Additionally Board staff participated in panels and spoke to interested groups of the public on the requirements of Chapter 10A.